calvous/Surface-Fakedev/README.md

 ```
 sudo ./power-status.py bat2.uevent
 ```
-To change the tty look for a line 15 in "power-status.py"
+To change the tty look for line 15 in "power-status.py"
 ```
-15 DEFAULT_DEVICE = '/dev/ttyS0'
+DEFAULT_DEVICE = '/dev/ttyS0'
 ```
 change to
 ```
-15 DEFAULT_DEVICE = '/dev/ttyS4'
+DEFAULT_DEVICE = '/dev/ttyS4'
 ```
 if this is a Surface Book